Does an organization need to report the amount paid to other organizations as a grant in Form 990-EZ?

 - On the dashboard, click on the "Start Return" button.

 - Select the "Form 990-EZ" option on the list of Federal returns.

-- In the "Organization Tax Year" page, select the year for which you want to file the information return.
+- On the "Organization Tax Year" page, select the year you want to file the information return.
 Once done, the subsequent steps will be to fill the actual parts of the form.

-- Under the Expenses section, select "Start" for Grants & Similar Amounts Paid.
+- Under the Expenses section, select "Start" for Grants and Similar Amounts Paid.

-- Now, follow the subsequent steps as prompted.
+- Now, click Next and follow the subsequent steps as prompted.

 - Review the details, Pay, and click the Transmit button to transmit your return to the IRS.

 Reporting grant amount paid to other organizations with ExpressTaxExempt’s Form-based Filing Style

 To report grants paid to other organizations using our form-based filing, please go to Part I, Expenses section.
 Then, in line 10, enter the Grants and similar amounts your organization paid to other organizations.